resucutie/vz-unofficial-docs/modules/webpack/README.md

 ###### `getModule` and patching

 According to patching, it requires patching a module, and not a function.
-Thats a commom mistake made by a lot of developers.
+Thats a common mistake made by a lot of developers.
 Check this example:

 ```js
 // wrong